 Sometimes commercial growers handling plants, trees and shrubs in containers for immediate planting, use a 90 percent peat, 10 percent soil compost for general expedience, nutrients being supplied in balanced liquid form.

-Using the compost Well-made corn-posts from vegetable wastes may contain more nutrients and more organic matter than good farmyard manure.
+Well-made corn-posts from vegetable wastes may contain more nutrients and more organic matter than good farmyard manure.

 If you know that your soil is very low in humus, about 5kg (10lb) per square meter (yard) should be mixed with the topsoil for a year or two and in subsequent years give 2.5kg (5lb) per square meter (yard).